Linyxus/cdot-calculus/getting-started.md

 # Getting Started Guide

-This is the Coq proof artifacts of the paper *A case for DOT: Theoretical Foundations for Objects With Pattern Matching and GADT-style Reasoning*.
-It consists of the following parts:
+This guide explains how to prepare your local environment for compiling the mechanised proof of soundness.

 - The `cdot/` directory contains sources of the mechanization of the cDOT calculus.
-  The proof is an extension of [pDOT soundness proof](https://github.com/amaurremi/dot-calculus/tree/master/src/extensions/paths).
+  The proof is an extension of [the proof of soundness for pDOT](https://github.com/amaurremi/dot-calculus/tree/master/src/extensions/paths).
 - The `lambda2GMu/` directory contains sources of the mechanization of the Lambda2Gmu calculus and `lambda2GMu_annotated/` contains sources of the variant with additional type annotations, as described in the paper.
 - The `translation/` directory contains lemmas related to the translation: the typing of the `lib` term and an example showing inversion of tuple equality using our added inversion rules.